 Friendship is more than an abstraction.
 In a study from UCLA, researchers used brain scans to see how people react to video clips.
 Turns out, close friends demonstrated more similar brain patterns.
 Best friends were most alike, while people once removed (friends of friends) or twice removed (friends of friends of friends) showed increasingly more variation.

 Such close relationships support mental and physical health in several ways.
 If you need an excuse to book a catch-up session right now, here are 4 ways your best friend can help keep you healthy.
-(And if you need to see an actual doctor, book a virtual appointment with an Optum provider as soon as today.
-Here's how.)

 Your best friend reduces your stress

 Spending time with someone you’re close to works as an antidote to the fight-or-flight response.
 That’s the ancient system your body uses to keep you alert in dangerous situations, such as hunting in the jungle at night.

 “Interacting with a close, trusted friend signals safety in our brains,” says Julianne Holt-Lunstad, PhD.
 She’s a professor of psychology and neuroscience at Brigham Young University.
 “Conversely, if we’re alone or with someone we don’t trust, we need to be alert, because we’ll have to deal with any challenges on our own.”